 What I am comparing, is the situation of trying to get the CEC to admit that bible in schools brings with it; discrimination, indoctrination, and negative impacts of religious instruction to our secular state schools.
 But they won’t.
 It’s like trying to kick a goal when the posts keep moving.

-- When parents complain that children are told about hell, the CEC change the teacher, who then goes on teaching beliefs that are intended to lead to belief in hell anyway.
+- When parents complain that children are told about hell, the CEC changes the teacher, who then goes on teaching beliefs that are intended to lead to belief in hell anyway.

-  - When children are forced to leave their own classroom to avoid christian evangelists, the CEC “magnanimously” say that we have that “choice”.
+- When children are forced to leave their own classroom to avoid Christian evangelists, the CEC “magnanimously” says that we have that “choice”.